 Diane M. Daane, J.D., is a professor of criminal justice and criminology at the University of South Carolina at Spartanburg.
-Prior to her service at Spartanburg she was a criminal justice faculty member at Ball State University and also served as a faculty member at Kearney State College in Kearney, Nebraska.
-She has worked as a staff defense attorney and provided legal assistance to the U.S.
+Prior to her service at Spartanburg, she was a criminal justice faculty member at Ball State University and also served as a faculty member at Kearney State College in Kearney, Nebraska.
+She has worked as a staff defense attorney and provided legal assistance to the U.S. Department of Justice as well as having served as a halfway house supervisor and correctional caseworker.
+She has published and presented a number of papers on the subjects of rape reform and the legal aspects of rape.